XIMDEX/drupal7-xowl-client/README.md

 # Xowl-service client for drupal 7
 This client allows you to enrich your content managed into Drupal with a semantic layer.
-You can test this service online here: http://demo.ximdex.com/xowl/
+You can test this service on-line here: http://demo.ximdex.com/xowl/

 ## Requirements
 * Drupal 7 core: https://www.drupal.org/project/drupal